dotnet/AspNetCore.Docs/aspnetcore/blazor/components/js-spa-frameworks.md

 The preceding example dynamically renders the root component when the `showQuote()` JS function is called.
 To render a root component into a container element when Blazor starts, use a [JavaScript initializer](xref:blazor/fundamentals/startup#javascript-initializers) to render the component, as the following example demonstrates.

-The following example builds on the preceding example, using the `Quote` component, the root component registration in `Program.cs`, and the initialization of `jsComponentInitializers.js`.
+The following example builds on the preceding example, using the `Quote` component, the root component registration in the `Program` file, and the initialization of `jsComponentInitializers.js`.
 The `showQuote()` function (and the `script.js` file) aren't used.

 In HTML, place the target container element, `quoteContainer2` for this example: